samaypatel27/Spotify-To-Karaoke/README.md

 ```/db/playlists``` returns an array of objects representing each playlist.
 Each object has these specific children: id, name, image.<br>
    You can optinally pass a query "search", but is not required.
 This performs full-text search on the playlists.
 Example: ```/db/playlist?search=drivingplaylist```<br>
 ```/db/songs/<playlist_id>``` pass a parameter of the playlist ID (can be retrieved from the route above) and returns an array of objects representing each song.
 Each object has these specific children: song_id, song_name, song_artists, song_album, song_image (NOTE: song_artists is a string an not an array of artists)<br>
+You can also search for specific songs by passing in a search query.
+Example: ```/db/songs/somerandomid?search=gravity```.
+Currently, the search feature only search's by song name, not artist or anything else, but that could change in the future.

 **POST:**
 ```/spotify/sync``` Uses Spotify API in the backend to put playlists and songs into SQLite database.
 Does not accept body in the front end.
 This must be called before ```/db/``` routes otherwise the database will be empty<br><br>